Google Analytics tags

 First of all, a quick test as to if the compressor is functioning and that there is some level of fill of refrigerant is to:

-• Run the AC on AC-MAX on a 70-80 Degree F day, with the windows open and observe the compressor.
-If a useful running range of refrigerant is present and the compressor is working the compressor should cycle on and off every 15-30 seconds or so.
+• Run the AC on AC-MAX on a 70-80 Degree F day, with the windows open, and observe the compressor.
+If a useful running range of refrigerant is present and the compressor is working the compressor should cycle on and off every 20-30 seconds or so.
 Cycling on for a period and then off for a period.
-This demonstrates that the compressor is building effective pressure in the system to the point where it maxes out tripping the high-pressure switch and cycles off.
+This demonstrates that when the compressor is running it is building effective pressure in the system to the point where the temperature sensor on the evaporator coil drops to 4 Degrees C and the Climate Control Unit (CCU) disengages the compressor's clutch.
+Once the temperature on the evaporator coil warms up the CCU reingages the compressor.

 • The factory literature says that at a 77 Deg.
 F ambient temperature a properly working system should produce temperatures between 45 and 52 Degrees at the vents.
 At 95 Deg F, it should be between 48 and 56 Deg, beyond this ambient temperature the vent temperatures rise significantly as the system's cooling capacity is reached.
 The above values are reached after driving around for ten~twenty minutes with the engine above 2000 RPM.
 This is so the compressor is turning at a higher rate, there is good airflow across the condenser coils in the front wing of the car and any heat soaking of the ductwork has cooled down.

-• If the compressor never cycles off the system is probably slightly undercharged as the compressor is having trouble building pressure.
-In hot weather, say in excess of 90 degrees F it may not cycle off even with a full charge of refrigerant as the system nears its maximum effective capacity.
+• If the compressor never cycles off the system is probably slightly undercharged as the compressor is having trouble building pressure and dropping the evaporator to the 4 Degrees C. In hot weather, say in excess of 90 degrees F, it may not cycle off even with a full charge of refrigerant as the system nears its maximum effective capacity.

-• If with each on/off cycle the compressor cycles on for just a few moments only as it cycles and then cycles off for a much longer period the system may be overcharged with refrigerant as the overall pressure in the system may be too high.
+• If with each on/off cycle the compressor cycles on for just a few moments only as it cycles and then cycles off for a much longer period the system may be overcharged with refrigerant as the overall pressure in the system may be too high triggering the high pressure switch.
 This should be addressed immediately as it can damage components in the system.

 • The temperature coming from the dash vents,